1.26 Title IX Sexual Harassment and Grievance Policy

 Either Party may appeal the decision of the hearing panel or the decision of the Title IX Coordinator to dismiss a Formal Complaint.
 All appeals are due, in writing, to the Title IX Coordinator in the Office of Equal Opportunity and Title IX, or their designee, within three (3) university business days following receipt of the written decision of the hearing panel regarding responsibility or the written decision of the Title IX Coordinator to dismiss a Formal Complaint.
 If a request is not received within three (3) business days, the hearing panel's or Title IX Coordinator's determination is final.
 The appeal shall consist of a plain, concise and complete written statement outlining the basis for appeal and all relevant information to substantiate the grounds.

-The Title IX Coordinator will appoint an appeal panel to be comprised of three trained individuals, usually Saint Louis University staff or faculty.
-In some circumstances the Title IX Coordinator may choose to appoint external members to the appeal panel.
-The members of the appeal panel will be trained and free from bias or a conflict of interest that would prevent them from serving as a member of the appeal panel.
+The Title IX Coordinator will appoint an appeal officer, usually Saint Louis University staff or faculty.
+In some circumstances the Title IX Coordinator may choose to an appoint external member to be the appeal officer.
+The appeal officer will be trained and free from bias or a conflict of interest that would prevent them from serving as the appeal officer.

 The grounds for appeal may only be one or more of the following: